 The disappearance of a person does not automatically enable others to take control of that person's affairs or their property ownership.
-That can create immense difficulties if, for instance, a property is owned by them solely or with others whether as joint tenants or tenants in common.
-With an indication of death but an inability to obtain a death certificate the person will, for all legal purposes, be deemed to be alive.
+That can create immense difficulties if, for instance, a property is owned solely by the missing person or with others, whether as joint tenants or tenants in common.
+With an indication of death but an inability to obtain a death certificate the missing person will, for all legal purposes, be deemed to be alive.
 Those left behind have the choice of trying to trace the missing person or attempting to prove that they are, or likely to be, dead.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.